It's no secret that the now-infamous bug-killer, DDT,

 Photo by Forest Health Protection.

-In the early fifties, governments and the forest industry teamed up in New Brunswick to launch a massive aerial assault against spruce bud worms (like the one in the photo, above).
+In the early fifties, governments and the forest industry teamed up in New Brunswick to launch a massive aerial assault against spruce bud worms.

 The pests had probably been eating their way through conifer stands in eastern Canada and the U.S. for thousands of years.
 But now, they were causing hundreds of millions of dollars of damage yearly to forests of mostly spruce and fir, highly valued by a growing human population.